afkbrb/github-avatar-generator/README.md

 Generate github-style avatar with java awt.

-This project is inspired by [gabrie-allaigre/avatar-generator](https://github.com/gabrie-allaigre/avatar-generator).
+This project was inspired by [gabrie-allaigre/avatar-generator](https://github.com/gabrie-allaigre/avatar-generator).

 ### Example